There’s no doubt about it – eloping is one of the most intimate, romantic, and meaningful ways a couple can start their marriage.

 Okay, this is a tradition that I feel every couple out there secretly dreams about for their wedding day, and just because you decide to elope in nature, away from any event space or dance floor, doesn’t mean you can’t make it happen.
 I personally try to bring along my portable bluetooth speaker to every session I shoot because I find music to be the universal “chill pill”.
 When working with me, I’m happy to bring along my speaker for you to hook up to your phone, then of course step away to capture all the feels.

-Other Fun Elopement Day Activities
+Part V: Other Elopement Day Activities

 - Snorkel or scuba dive